Ar3sDevelopment/rpi-systempanel/README.md

 *Settings page is work in progress*

+#Widgets#
+*Widgets soon can be developed or customized following some simple guidelines and will be moved to their directory* If you want to try you can watch and edit the panelwidgets folder.
+The panel has its own widgets folder but this will change soon.
+Widgets must extends AbstractWidget class (abstract.widget.php) and before closing php tag you must create an instance assigned to $widget.
+*The instance is required for now*

 #IMPORTANT#
 The panel requires Smarty v3 installed and in the PHP include path.<br />
 *Smarty folder will be added on next milestone*